WinterAxis/ESV-MD-Bible/The_Bible_esv/4_Numbers/Num_32.md

 And Jair the son of Manasseh went and captured their villages, and called them Havvoth-jair.

 ###### 42
-And Nobah went and captured Kenath and its villages, and called it Nobah, after his own name. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And Nobah went and captured Kenath and its villages, and called it Nobah, after his own name.

 ***